 A University of Wisconsin study found that exercisers listening to music exhibited increased average heart rates, worked harder, and burned 7% more calories.

-Research using EEG monitoring during exercise enhanced enjoyment and energy levels by 28% more than silence.
+Research using EEG monitoring during exercise found enhanced enjoyment, less fatigue, and greater energy levels by 28% more than silence.

 Research has found that 125 to 140 bpm are best for workouts.
 Music in the upper end of that range are best for HIIT.
 You can find the tempo of your favorite tunes at songbpm.com.